folio-org/folio-org.github.io/guides/rename-module.md

 Now follow the full procedure [How to archive a GitHub repository](/faqs/how-to-archive-repository/).

-## Create spaces at Docker Hub

-For back-end modules, [create new spaces](/download/artifacts/#docker-images) at Docker Hub.

 ## Create repository, do git clone

 Create a new, completely empty GitHub repository.